 Pseudo Recaps: I guess now is the time to revisit the AQI Bowl?

-Plus: our 2020 season simulation goes light on the drama against a Cal Poly stand-in.
+Plus: our 2020 college football season simulation goes light on the drama against a Cal Poly stand-in.

 Happy(?)
 Monday!
 If you’re reading this from California, you’re entering a 5th week of awful smoke that blocks out the sun and makes breathing outside hazardous.
 If you’re anything like me, you’re dealing with a rare late summer/early fall form of seasonal affective disorder.
 Life sucks right now.